davidpots/jakeworry/046-jekyll-music-test/songs/yellowcard-how-i-go.md

               | F#m    | G#m    | A      | B      |

-## Lyrics with general chords
+## Lyrics

-Here are the lyrics, with the generalized chords to match.
-For chord positions, tabs, etc -- see the notes further down the page (there are various ways to approach the chord positions in this song).
+Here are the lyrics, with the _generalized_ chords to match.
+For the exact chord positions, tabs, etc -- see the notes further down the page (there are various ways to approach the chord positions in this song).

-    INTRO
-        E (for exact chords, see tabs below)

     VERSE
                 E            F#m